Mela User Guide

 Overview

 Mela is a modular music-making tool that scales with your needs.
 With its intuitive interface, you can seamlessly build fully custom polyphonic synthesisers, unique audio effects, and complex MIDI processors.
-Mela can run as a standalone app on iOS and macOS or as an AUv3 plug-in inside your favourite DAW such as AUM, Drambo, Logic Pro and many more.
+Mela can run as a standalone app on iOS and macOS or as an AUv3 plug-in inside your favourite DAW such as AUM, Cubasis, Drambo, Logic Pro and many more.

 Mela can be loaded inside a host as one of the following plug-in types: Instrument, Audio Effect or MIDI Processor.
 The only difference is the number of audio and MIDI inputs and outputs.
 Otherwise, the features are identical and a preset created in one type can be opened by another.